-The reason people opt for this level of cover is because it’s often cheaper since it’s less comprehensive.
+The reason people opt for this level of cover is because it’s sometimes cheaper since it’s less comprehensive.

-You should compare quotes for third party cover from a wide range of car insurance providers in order to make sure you’ve found a suitable policy at a good price.
+You should compare quotes for third party cover from as many of the best car insurance providers as you can in order to make sure you’ve found a suitable policy at a good price.

 Luckily our free price comparison service is here to help you do just that.

 How to find the cheapest third party car insurance

 In addition to using a price comparison website to compare quotes from a range of providers, there are a number of other things you can do that could increase your likelihood of finding a cheaper quote.

 - Opt for a car with a smaller engine: If you’ve already bought your vehicle then this might not be practical, of course.
 But if you’re still weighing up the pros and cons of different vehicles here’s one ‘pro’ in favour of cars with smaller engines: they usually fall into a lower insurance group, which means they are cheaper to insure.

 - Park your car off the road: Again, if your home doesn’t have a driveway or garage this might not be an option, but if you do have access to off-road parking it would be a wise move to park your car there when you’re not driving it – and to let insurance providers know that you’re doing so.
 Parking off the road can reduce the risk of accidents, theft and vandalism, which often translates into cheaper insurance.